blamaral/EOTSS_Data_Challenge/README.md

 #### Objective: Are there commonalities or trends among establishments that perform poorly?

-**Preliminary information:** There were 72243 times establishments were graded within a 6 year span (2012 to 2018), however, only 7558 of those establishments were unique, meaning establishments are repeatedly graded throughout the years.
+**Preliminary information:** There were 72243 times establishments were graded within a 6 year span (2012-01 to 2018-06), however, only 7558 of those establishments were unique, meaning establishments are repeatedly graded throughout the years.
+Note that only half of the year of 2018 have records.

 After looking through the dictionaries of the csv documents, I decided that any establishment with a result of *'HE_Fail', 'HE_FailExt', 'HE_Hearing', 'HE_OutBus', 'HE_TSOP'* at least once in a year was performing poorly.
 I did not include HE_Filed in this estimate because although the inspection did not pass, the inspector still deemed the results good enough not to require further re-inspection.
 While conducting analysis on the violations data, I noticed that there were additional results, and subsequently added *'HE_Closure', 'HE_Misc', 'HE_FAILNOR'* to this list.